 If you have morning back stiffness, ask yourself this question:

 “Compared to a year ago, does my back feel better, worse or about the same?”

 Sleep is an important time for your body.
 It’s when you “re-stock the shelves”, replenish your stores and repair the wear & tear from your day.
 If you’re waking up stiff and sore, chances are you’re not getting the most from your resting hours.
-Wouldn’t you like to wake up refreshed every morning, feeling warm and flexible?
+Wouldn’t you like to wake up refreshed every morning, feeling warm, loose and flexible?